TeamSCP/2018_SummerVacation/180815_WEN_Team1/md/3_배대식_UltimateHandleHijacking.md

 }
 ```

-## :: Step by Step \- How to make shellcode and What is spinlock?
+## :pencil2: Step5 \- How to make shellcode and What is spinlock?
 ```asm
 SpinLock:
 	repe nop